veos-sxarr-NEC/doc/README.txt

   than or equal to the number of available VE cores, in order to achieve best performance.

-- getaddrinfo() in VE glibc fails if a program invokes getaddrinfo() in a docker container which disabled IPv6 support.
+- The getaddrinfo() function in VE glibc fails if a program invokes it in a docker container which disabled IPv6 support.
 Please enable IPv6 support of docker environment.

+- MPIPROGINF/PROGINF and some commands such as "ps" and "veswap" show the VE memory usage and non-swappable VE memory usage which are obtained from VEOS.
+The getrusage() function also obtains VE memory usage from VEOS.
+These value includes pinned VE memory to be transferred by MPI API, even if it is already unmapped from a virtual address space of a VE process.
+But, there is a restriction that these values do not include pinned memory if the type of memory is one of the following types, and if it is already unmapped from a virtual address space of a VE process.

+    Private filebacked memory (mmap() with MAP_PRIVATE)
+    Shared filebacked memory  (mmap() with MAP_SHARED)
+    Shared anonymous memory   (mmap() with MAP_SHARED and MAP_ANONYMOUS) System V shared memory    (shmat())
+    POSIX shared memory       (shm_open())

 - The VEO implementation has changed to Alternative VE Offload(AVEO).
   It is a faster and much lower latency replacement to the previous